People crash weddings; people crash parties. What’s to stop someone from crashing an Exchange?

 This is an interesting question that we hear from time to time.
-We’ve done some serious thinking and some research, and we’ve agreed on a few key points:
+Thinking about this idea more deeply, there are a few important points to consider:

-- And finally, we generally ask a demographic question that helps us get a really clear idea of who is saying what.
-Our analysis will show any patterns and outliers that could possibly impact the integrity of the process and filter appropriately.
+- Thirdly, the option to ask a demographic question using the Survey Questions tool helps provide a really clear idea of who is saying what.
+Our analysis tools will show any patterns and outliers that could possibly impact the integrity of the process and filter appropriately.